 Carpet vs. Hardwood: Comfort, Styles & Patterns

-Hardwood has a more natural tone.
-It comes in many shades, from neutral gray to rich bronze.
-While both are available in several styles, carpet offers more textures and patterns.
-Carpets also come in many fiber options.
+Hardwood is a more natural option that comes in many shades, from neutral gray to rich bronze.
+While both carpet and hardwoods are available in several styles, carpet offers more options.

 Water, Stain & Heat Resistance

-Since most carpets contain synthetic fibers, they’re more water resistant.
-Yet, it’s best to prevent water from penetrating beneath the carpet backing.
-Excess moisture may lead to mold and mildew growth.
+Since most carpet contains synthetic fibers, they have some water resistance.
+Yet, it’s best to prevent water from penetrating beneath the carpet backing, or excess moisture may lead to mold and mildew growth.

 Longevity & Ease of Maintenance

-Carpets need regular maintenance by vacuuming.
-You may need a carpet cleaner if you have a shedding pet.
-Professional cleaning may make a carpet last longer.
-But, it’s rare for a carpet’s lifespan to exceed ten years.
+Carpets need regular maintenance by vacuuming and occasional carpet cleaning.
+But even with proper care, it’s rare for a carpet’s lifespan to exceed ten years.